The Bull Shoals Field Station consists of three properties:

 Currently, the house has bunk beds for 10 people, but enough space that additional cots or other sleeping accommodations can be arranged.
 It also has a fully outfitted kitchen, a laundry room, an office/library, and a large living room.

 The garage contains maintenance and landscaping tools and supplies, and equipment stored by researchers.
 It’s also large enough to hold sizeable group meetings and classes if necessary.

-The new Ozark Education Center (OEC) will be available for use in spring 2020.
+The new Ozarks Education Center (OEC) will be available for use in summer 2020.
 It consists of a common room building with a bunkroom and shower house in an adjacent building separated by a dogtrot.
 There are also three cabins easily accessible from the main building.